oldstork/asypi/README.md

 - **Stable.** Do not use Asypi if you need stability.
 - **Well-Tested.** Do not use Asypi for mission-critical or security-critical applications.
 - Suitable for production usage unless if you *really* know what you're doing.
-- Good for complex projects.
-For complex needs, consider alternatives such as ASP.NET.

 Hopefully, as the project progresses, the these caveats can be removed.